Team Canada and Team U.S.A. during National Anthem in game one of 4 Nations tournament (image: YouTube)

 The tournament’s first clash on February 15 showcased heightened tensions between the neighboring nations, punctuated by a chorus of Canadian boos during the American national anthem, which resulted in three fistfights during the first minute of play.
 Once the dust settled, the Americans emerged victorious with a decisive 3-1 showing in front of 21,000 hostile fans at the Bell Centre in Montreal.

-The celebration was short-lived.
-Canada would go on to claim the rematch a mere ten days later, further establishing their dynasty en route to a record ninth tournament title.
+The celebration was short lived.
+Canada would go on to claim the rematch a mere ten days later, further establishing their dynasty in route to a record ninth tournament title.

 Read the rest of the story in the print issue of Rounder Magazine.